legend561/jarvisuserbot/README.md

 * This is because of `telethon.errors.rpc_error_list.ApiIdPublishedFloodError`
   * `APP_ID`: You can get this value from [https://my.telegram.org](https://my.telegram.org/)
   * `API_HASH`: You can get this value from [https://my.telegram.org](https://my.telegram.org/)
-* The userbot will not work without setting the mandatory vars.
+* The userjbot will not work without setting the mandatory vars.